 Providing landscape maintenance for your neighborhood has multiple safety benefits.
 Pruning trees prevents the possibility of branches damaging property or people during storms.
 Clearing fallen leaves from paths reduce the risk of community members slipping and hurting themselves.
 And most notably, a well-kept neighborhood tells shady figures that the community is not to be messed with—nor does it provide them shrubbery to hide behind.

 The rise of e-commerce has made shopping online easier and more popular than ever.
-But, deliveries to the doorstep have basically opened the door for porch thieves.
-Nobody feels safe when packages disappear and it becomes apparent that burglars are lurking right outside homes.
-Community managers and homebuilders have a new responsibility in ensuring secure package delivery and preventing their community’s packages from becoming easy pickings.
+But deliveries to the doorstep have basically opened the door for porch thieves.
+Nobody feels safe when packages disappear, and it becomes apparent that burglars are lurking right outside homes.
+Community managers and home builders are responsible for ensuring secure package delivery and preventing their community’s packages from becoming easy pickings.

 That is why parcel lockers are essential community amenities.

 What are apartment parcel lockers?
 A parcel lock box is an electronic locker that securely holds delivered packages until their owners are ready to retrieve them.
 Users can access their package by entering a unique code sent to them via text, email, or app.
-Parcel Pending’s single-family parcel lockers come with built-in 24/7 cloud-based video surveillance, so they not only shut out porch pirates, but also record potential threats.
+Parcel Pending’s single-family parcel lockers come with built-in 24/7 cloud-based video surveillance, so they not only shut out porch pirates but also record potential threats.
 This helps ensure that each package delivery reaches your doorstep.

-Sending out public e-newsletters, posting on community bulletins, or even hosting seminars at a community center are easy ways to share information.
-It also builds confidence by showing residential members that their community managers care about their safety and are being proactive about security.
+Sending out public community safety e-newsletters, posting on community bulletins, or even hosting seminars at a community center are easy ways to share information.
+Community newsletters also build confidence by showing residential members that their community organization members care about their safety and are being proactive about security.

-Here are a few tips to share with your community to make sure they stay safe:
+Here are a few tips to share with your community to ensure they stay safe:

-- Prepare your homes before going out of town—Burglars are more likely to target a house if they know there is no one home.
-Before going out of town it’s important to make sure your absence won’t be obvious.
+- Prepare your homes before going out of town — Burglars are more likely to target a house if they know there is no one home.
+Before going out of town, it’s important to make sure your absence won’t be obvious.
 You could hire a house sitter or ask a neighbor to keep an eye out.
-You should also put a hold on newspaper deliveries so they don’t pile up outside your door.
+You should also temporarily pause newspaper and mail deliveries so they don’t pile up outside your door.
 A motion-activated porch light is also a must.

-- Double check the windows and doors—Ensure your windows and doors are locked before going to bed or leaving the home.
+- Double check the windows and doors — Ensure your windows and doors are locked before going to bed or leaving home.
 Additionally, remember to draw the curtains and blinds at night so that people can’t peer in and see things they may want to steal.

-- Encourage reporting suspicious activity to law enforcement agencies —People can be hesitant to report suspicious activity.
+- Encourage reporting suspicious activity to law enforcement agencies — People can be hesitant to report suspicious activity.
 There is a tendency to uphold a sense of optimism in such situations.
 Some may feel that it isn’t their place to say something or think that someone else will have already reported it.
 Whatever the reason is, the reality is that many crimes and community violence in general could be prevented if the warning signs had been reported sooner by witnesses.
-If you see something in the area, say something, whether it be to your neighbors involved or the police.
+If you see something in the area, say something, whether it be to your neighbors involved or to local police officers.

 Peace of Mind